michael-lin01/MKS21X-FinalProject/README.md

-1/17, Michael: changing the state of the plane after it reaches the end 1/19, Michael: basically finished end tiles, just have to change the issue when selecting a finished plane 1/19, Victor: ^ fixed that issue so user cannot select a fixed plane
+1/17, Michael: changing the state of the plane after it reaches the end 1/19, Michael: basically finished end tiles, just have to change the issue when selecting a finished plane 1/19, Victor: ^ fixed that issue so user cannot select a fixed plane 1/20, Michael: fixed the text in the start screen and leaderboard screen

 ------------------------------------------------------------------------------------------------